MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 * Android ([cordova-android](https://github.com/apache/cordova-android) 4.0.0+) - Including CrossWalk!
 * iOS ([cordova-ios](https://github.com/apache/cordova-ios) 3.9.0+) - (In order to use CodePush along with the [`cordova-plugin-wkwebview-engine`](https://github.com/apache/cordova-plugin-wkwebview-engine) plugin, you need to install `v1.5.1-beta+`, which includes full support for apps using either WebView.)

-To check which versions of each Cordova platform you're currently using, you can run the following command and inspect the `Installed platforms` list:
+To check the versions of each Cordova platform you're currently using, you can run the following command and inspect the `Installed platforms` list:

 ```shell
     cordova platform ls